Marriage red flags–all of us have marriage issues, but how do you know if an issue crosses the line into dangerously weird territory?

-1. If your husband says he enjoys sex, but he never wants to make love–Red Flag!
+1. If your husband says he enjoys sex, but he never or rarely wants to make love–Red Flag!

 Men, in general, have a higher sex drive than women do.
 That doesn’t mean that if you have a higher sex drive than your husband that there is necessarily something wrong with him.

-But if your husband never wants to make love, even though he says he enjoys it, then that is a red flag.
+But if your husband never wants to make love (say, less than once a month), even if he says he enjoys it, then that is a red flag.
 Even if his sex drive is lower than yours, he should want to make love at least sometimes.
 Here’s a more in-depth series on what to do if your husband doesn’t want sex–and when this really is a red flag.

 2. If your husband considers lack of sex to be a spiritual virtue–Red Flag!